mdkessler/starter-academic/content/authors/admin/_index.md

 highlight_name: true
 ---

 Michael D. Kessler is a postdoctoral fellow in the Department of Oncology at The Johns Hopkins University School of Medicine.
-His research interests lie at the intersection of human genetics, cancer genomics, and translational bioinformatics, and I strive to leverage data science tools and techniques to inform increasingly personalized and precise medical care.
+His research interests lie at the intersection of human genetics, cancer genomics, and translational bioinformatics, and he strives to leverage data science tools and techniques to inform increasingly personalized and precise medical care.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "media/MichaelDKesslerResume.pdf" "newtab" >}}resumé{{< /staticref >}}.